 The GreenIron production process

-The output of the GreenIron process is valuable commodities extracted from waste and residual products from the steel-, mining- and manufacturing industry.
-The process is completely CO2 free, the only emissions from the process is water and reduced iron pellets.
+The output of the GreenIron process is valuable commodities extracted from magnetite, hematite, waste and residual products from the steel-, mining- and manufacturing industry.
+The process is completely CO2 free, the only emissions from the process is water and pure iron pellets.

 The production process is centered around a 5-ton Bell furnace with electric heating units.
 The furnace is charged with oxidized iron-based pellets and evacuated.
 Thereafter the furnace is heated to ca 650°C and pressurized hydrogen is added.
 The Laws of Nature regarding pressure differences, temperature and mass are the main drivers of the process.

 The process is a solid state process, e.g. the material processed never reaches the melting temperature.
 The structure of the process and the low working temperature allows for minimum wear and tear and thus a low cost of maintenance.

 The GreenIron process is cycle based which means that a specific amount of material can be handled per cycle.
 A 5 tonne charge has a cycle time of 1 hour.
 If the pellets in a cycle is based on oxidized scale from the production of stainless steel the output of the process can be described as DRI pellets with an alloy content.
 If Magnetite or Hematite is used as input material then a DRI pellet with an iron content >98% will be produced.
 Due to the process methodology the DRI pellet is not pyrophoric.

 A cycle based process also allows for varying the input material on a cycle by cycle basis.
 In other words, the first cycle can have oxidized scale based pellets, the second cycle can be based on grinding swarf, the third cycle can be magnetite or hematite based.
 The fourth cycle can be iron oxide with a predefined level of alloys creating a specific amount of material with specific characteristics.
 The ability to produce exact amounts of a material with specific characteristics with such ease is also unique in the market today.